make21/trih-vault/codex-notes.md

 - Backlog status: `/review` is clear after the 2025-11-11 batches.
 Just monitor for new entries (nightly pipeline reruns) and map them immediately so the queue stays empty.
 - Upcoming work ideas:
   1. Site-wide search experience (start with filtered list, grow into richer query if needed).
-  2. Instrumentation (Google Analytics or preferred analytics stack) before launch.
+- Instrumentation (Google Analytics or preferred analytics stack) before launch; search events are stubbed but disabled until GA is wired up globally.
-- Next session focus: broaden the entity layout polish to episode/series detail pages (spacing + hero sizing) and keep iterating on footer/legal polish as needed.
+- Next session focus: keep polishing the search SERP (result grouping, chips, accessibility) and finish analytics once GA is available; continue entity layout/hero refinements as needed.
 - Use the playbook (`docs/entity-curation-playbook.md`) as the blueprint for accept/map/reject decisions so new LLM proposals stay deterministic.
 - Plan the next enrichment batch (mid/late catalogue) once the current proposals are cleared, using `--force-llm` to target the chosen episode IDs and cap spend with `--max-llm-calls`.
 - Keep auditing registries for cross-entity collisions; reconcile duplicates early so the validator guardrail doesn’t block future pipeline runs.